2025-26 Academic Catalog

 Location

 Mississippi State University-Meridian is comprised of two campuses.
 The College Park Campus is located on 26 acres at 1000 Highway 19 North in Meridian, a short drive northwest of Exit 150 off Interstate 20/59.
-The Riley Campus is located in the heart of Meridian’s downtown, off 22nd Avenue and 5th Street, where the Division of Business is housed in the Deen building and the Master of Physician Assistant Studies program is housed in the Rosenbaum building.
+Home of the School of Nursing and School of Health Professions, the Riley Campus is located in the heart of Meridian’s downtown, off 22nd Avenue and 5th Street.
 The Riley Campus is also home to the MSU-Riley Center for Education and Performing Arts.

 Facilities

 The Riley Campus, situated in the heart of downtown Meridian, includes the Deen building, a four-story historical landmark.
-The 20,175 square-foot facility, complete with a massive floor to roof sky light, houses MSU-Meridian’s Division of Business faculty, state-of-the-art classrooms and computer lab, study rooms, conference rooms, and a stock ticker.
-Next to the Deen building is the Rosenbaum building, the renovated historic five-and-dime is home to the university’s health sciences programs, including the Master of Physician Assistant Studies.
-The structure’s approximately 26,000 square-foot space houses six classrooms, four laboratories and two computer labs, along with a lecture hall, administrative offices and conference and reception areas.
+The 20,175 square-foot facility, complete with a massive floor to roof sky light, houses faculty & staff from the School of Nursing and School of Health Professions and includes state-of-the-art classrooms and computer lab, study rooms, and conference rooms.
+Next to the Deen building is the Rosenbaum building; the renovated historic five-and-dime is home to the university’s health sciences programs, including the Master of Physician Assistant Studies.
+The structure’s approximately 26,000 square-foot space houses six classrooms, four laboratories and two computer labs, a state of the art simulation lab, along with a lecture hall, administrative offices and conference and reception areas.
 It is also the home to the second Phil Hardin Foundation Library.
 Completing the Riley Campus is the MSU-Riley Center for Education and the Performing Arts.
 The multifaceted center includes a fully restored 1889 grand opera house theater that seats approximately 950, a 200-seat theater and 30,000 square feet of meeting space.

 Distance Learning